Tarrant County Property Tax Protest Services

 See why homeowners trust us to handle their TAD property tax protests.

 “We would highly recommend Ballard's services for effectively protesting a property's market & appraised values.
-They were professional & timely with communications, and successful in conducting our protest.”
+They were professional and timely with communications, and successful in conducting our protest.”

 Areas We Serve in Tarrant County